 - Psychological factors include stress, trauma, depression and relationship troubles.

 - Lifestyle factors include smoking, drinking too much alcohol, not being active and drug use.

 Over Christmas some of the psychological and lifestyle factors that cause ED might be made worse.
 Lots of us are likely to indulge in rich food and drink.
 Spending more time with family and the financial strain of Christmas presents might put pressure on a relationship.
-You might feel stressed about Christmas, or the fact that this year we’ve got COVID-19 to contend with too.

 Alcohol and erectile dysfunction